ostad-ai/Computer-Science/README.md

 7) Dynamic Programming: Fibonacci numbers in Python.
 8) Singly Linked Lists from scratch with Python.
 An example is also given to implement a stack having functions: push and pop.
 9) Complex numbers: introduction.
 Here, we review complex numbers in both rectangular and polar forms by reminding Euler's formula and De Moivre's formula.
 Also, we review doing arithmetic for complex numbers in Python.
+10) Absolute and relative errors are reviewed.
+When we don't know the true value, we may use approximate value in measuring the mentioned errors.
+A Python example is also provided.